 Top 10 managed service providers

-A managed service provider is a company that provides information technology services on a contract basis.
+A managed services companies are the companies that provide information technology services on a contract basis.

 The type of contract and what it covers varies from client to client, but usually, there is an agreement which covers specific areas and tasks and there may be some key performance indicators included in the deal.